 #2: Johns Hopkins

-Johns Hopkins is well-reputed as a very highly ranked med school and medical research institution, which means a lot of research and clinical opportunities.
-You're sure to have access to impressive resources as the university is affiliated with one of the best teaching hospitals in the country.
+Johns Hopkins is well reputed as a very highly-ranked med school and medical research institution, which means you'll have numerous research and clinical opportunities.
+You're sure to have access to impressive resources, as the university is affiliated with one of the best teaching hospitals in the country.

-Undergraduates at Johns Hopkins follow a pre-med advising program track (not a major).
-This advising track includes individual appointments, small group meetings, and special programs.
-Unfortunately, there’s no good information out there on med school acceptance rates for pre-meds.
-Finally, the school hosts many health-related student organizations, which also provide opportunities for undergraduates to build their med school résumés.
+Undergraduates at Johns Hopkins follow a pre-med advising program track (which isn't a major).
+This advising track includes individual appointments, small group meetings, and other special programs designed to help aspiring med school students succeed.
+The school also has many health-related student organizations, which also provide opportunities for undergraduates to build their med school résumés.

-Stanford isn't just a top-ranked college—it also hosts a top-ranked medical school.
-Special pre-med advisors are available to discuss ideas, plan your coursework, help you visualize your long-term objectives, and options for gaining experience in the field.
+Stanford isn't just a top-ranked college—it also houses a top-ranked medical school.
+Special pre-med advisors are available to discuss ideas, plan your coursework, help you visualize your long-term objectives, and give you options for gaining experience in the field.
 They also offer internship opportunities for undergraduate students, which can help you get clinical hours and stellar letters or recommendation.

-The pre-med community at Stanford seems particularly organized and cohesive.
-The Stanford Premedical Association has a lot of information and resources available to students, all in one place.
+The pre-med community at Stanford seems especially organized and cohesive.
+The Stanford Pre-Medical Association offers lots of information and resources to students, all in one place.
 Unfortunately, however, there aren't good statistics about how many Stanford graduates make it into medical school every year.
 But since Stanford has world-class degree programs, you can bet that number is pretty high.

-UPenn's Perelman School of Medicine is one of the best in the country; access to this med school means tons of research opportunities.
+UPenn's Perelman School of Medicine is one of the best in the US; access to this med school means tons of research opportunities.
 But don't just take my word for it!
-In 2013, 76% of UPenn students who applied to med school were accepted, which was well above the national average of 43% for that year.
+In 2021, 72% of Penn students who applied to med school were accepted—that's well above the national average of 38% that year.

-The school offers a pre-health advising program to guide students through fulfilling pre-med requirements and successfully applying to medical school.
+The school also offers a pre-health advising program to guide students through fulfilling pre-med requirements and successfully applying to medical school.
 Also, certain majors (like engineering) have a pre-med focus to help prepare you for the next step of your med school journey.

-We actually have some information about med school acceptance rates for Duke undergrads - the school states that 85% of its college students get into med school, which is about twice the national average.
+The med school acceptance rates for Duke undergrads are phenomenal—according to Duke, 70-80% of its college students get into med school, which is roughly twice the national average.
 This likely has partly to do with the fact that Duke hosts a top-10 medical school.

-Pre-health advisors help students with academic and vocational concerns (e.g. picking classes, job shadowing, research, volunteering) with both individual and group meetings.
+Pre-health career coaches and advisors help students with academic and vocational concerns, such as picking classes, job shadowing, research, and volunteering through a combination of individual and group meetings.
 There are also many pre-med student groups, including Alpha Epsilon Delta and the Student Health Consortium, which help you continue your pre-med education outside of the classroom.

 #8: UNC Chapel Hill